 - They are experiencing medical problems that do not allow them to drive safely

-- Their licence has been suspended due to medical reasons
+- Their license has been suspended due to medical reasons

 - They no longer wish to drive